SpellholdStudios/Improved_Asylum/README.md

 #### Version 1.0.0

 - Fixed a bug that was causing some people to have problems installing the mod.
-- Expanded French translation to include several lines (thanks to Mornagest of d’Oghmatiques).
+- Expanded French translation to include several lines (thanks to Mornagest of dâ€™Oghmatiques).
 - Changed mod version naming scheme.

 ##